-Money transfers are when you borrow with a credit card and transfer money into your bank account.
+Money transfers credit cards allow you to borrow with a credit card and transfer money into your bank account.
 You will need to repay the borrowing on your credit card.

-Money transfer cards are a credit card that allow you transfer your credit to current account, you can then withdraw this cash to spend.
+Money transfer cards are a type of credit card that allow you to transfer your credit to your current account.
+You can then withdraw this cash to spend.

-Often money transfer credit cards include a 0% interest period where you can avoid paying any interest charges on your debts for several months, this is very similar to balance transfer cards, except you can transfer cash instead of credit.
+Money transfer credit cards often include a 0% interest period during which you can avoid paying any interest charges on your debts for several months.
+This is very similar to a balance transfer card, except you can transfer cash instead of credit.

 You will need to meet the minimum monthly repayments on money transfer card to keep the 0% interest, and it's generally wise to pay off the full debt before the 0% period expires.

 Most credit cards will allow you to withdraw cash from a cash machine — this is usually called a cash advance.
 So how is a money transfer card different to a standard credit card?